 This is a novel programme aimed at trainees planning a career in general practice.
 It gives trainees benefits in terms of longitudinal experience in general practice and maintains the other skills gained in Foundation training.

-We also have separate more specific guidance for LIFT trainees.
+We also have further guidance specifically for LIFT trainees.

 Yorkshire and the Humber Foundation School Contacts